name-k/frontend-template/README.md

 - you like to configure tiny details (not so beautiful, but more flexible)
 - you prefer to lint in your text editor (ST3 works best for me)

+*anyway you can configure and replace any module in the project*

 ## Noticeable features
 - lazy gulp modules load
 - webpack with babel for js